Getting Around in Manchester

 Taxis in Manchester are much cheaper than London cabs.
 Commuters can either flag down a black cab or book a taxi in advance online or over the phone.

-Ride-hailing applications such as Uber are also operational within Manchester.
+Ride-hailing applications such as Uber and Lyft are also operational within Manchester.
 By some accounts, these are cheaper than black cabs provided one is travelling outside of peak hours.

 Driving in Manchester

-Most expats who move to Manchester don’t need their own car.
-Traffic congestion during rush hour and the lack of cheap parking in the city centre means that driving can become fairly costly.
+Most expats who move to Manchester won’t need their own car.
+Factors such as traffic congestion during rush hour and the lack of cheap parking in the city centre make driving a costly endeavour.
 Once in the city centre, expats will generally find that walking is the easiest way to get around and that most attractions in Manchester are accessible on foot.
 The city's major shopping streets are also pedestrianised, which can make bringing a car into town a futile exercise.

-Expats in the UK can drive on their licence from home until it expires if they are from an EEA country.
+Expats in the UK can drive on their licence from their home country until it expires, as long as they're from an EEA country.
 Non-EEA expats will have to replace their licence from home with a UK licence after 12 months.

 Cycling in Manchester

 Cycling is becoming increasingly popular in Manchester.
-Cycling to and from work allows people to avoid rush hour traffic, saves money on petrol, parking and public transport fares, and improves fitness.
+Cycling to and from work allows people to avoid rush hour traffic, saves money on petrol, parking and public transport fares, and, of course, is healthy too.
 The city has a network of cycling paths that allow residents to cycle safely without having to deal with motor vehicles.
-There is also a bicycle-sharing scheme of more than 1,000 bicycles, making it easy for expats who don't own a bicycle personally to get around on two wheels.